Appendix A. Registered Education Savings Plan provider user guide – Application forms – Education savings incentives

 • designate an RESP for CLB payment

-The CESP system will include functionality to match the adult beneficiary named on the CLB request to a child in the CRA data without the use of PCG information.
-ESDC will use the beneficiary’s name and date of birth to match them to their CLB amounts.
+The CESP system includes functionality to match the adult beneficiary named on the CLB request to a child in the CRA data without the use of PCG information.
+ESDC will use the beneficiary's name and date of birth to match them to their CLB amounts.
 If a match is found and all other rules are met, the CESP system will pay the CLB.
 The designated RESP will only receive the amount of CLB that the beneficiary is eligible for, and that has not already been paid in an RESP.

 Page details